 Communities like Madison and Social Circle are known for their antebellum homes, but locals in Washington, Georgia, know their community has more antebellum homes (more than 100) than other communities in the state.

 This small town between Athens and Augusta, was the first county and the first city in Georgia, pre-dating the American Revolution.
-Visitors can tour the Callaway Plantation, a Greek Revival mansion built with Georgia red clay, and containing original antiques from the hey day of the plantation era, or the home of fiery Confederate legislator Robert Toombs.
+Visitors can tour a Greek Revival mansion built with Georgia red clay and containing original antiques, or the home of fiery Confederate legislator Robert Toombs.
 Visit in December for the Christmas Tour of Homes and in March for the Tour of Homes & Spring Festival.

 If you plan to spend the night in town, locals recommend the Red Land Motel, locally owned and operated since 1952.